Look Up Free Cuyahoga County Public Records on Anyone

 With that said, we’ll review the process to find arrests on the county level first.

-Look Up Arrests Using the Cuyahoga County Sheriff’s Office
+Look Up Arrests Through the Cuyahoga County Sheriff’s Office

 The Cuyahoga County Sheriff’s Office is the main law enforcement agency in the county and they operate two county jails.
 This law enforcement agency doesn’t have an online directory that can be used to find inmates in its jails, which is the norm for many sheriff’s offices across the nation—this also makes it impossible to find someone’s mugshot online through the sheriff’s office.